Clementine951/ALGOSUP_MOONSHOT/Documents/Functional.md

 [^rgaa]: The certification standard for public websites in France, outlines the requirements that websites need to meet to comply with digital laws.

 [^os]: An operating system (OS) is system software that manages computer hardware, and software resources, and provides common services for computer programs.

+[^tls]: Transport Layer Security is a cryptographic protocol designed to provide communications security over a computer network.

+[^ssl]: Secure Sockets Layer is a standard security technology for establishing an encrypted link between a server and a client.

+[^encryption]: Encryption is a way of scrambling data so that only authorized parties can understand the information.